smafira-bf3r/smafira-st/index.md

 The mapping between the labels in the case studies and the similarity values is the following:

 - similar: equivalent "++", partially equivalent “+(+)”, noteworthy “+”
+- uncertain: limbo “L”
-- not similar: limbo “L”, not equivalent “-”
+- not similar: not equivalent “-”

 ### Annotation tool